Their set time's far too early

 - Spiritual Antithesis: 1981 Extended Play could be viewed as this to Panic! at the Disco's Death of a Bachelor.
 Both albums, products of the late 2010's alternative rock scene, provide commentary on celebrity and fame, and use Los Angeles as a representation of the culture surrounding them.
 But while the Bachelor tracks "Victorious" and "Don't Threaten Me With a Good Time" celebrate a partying, free living lifestyle, and "Emperor's New Clothes" is a song about the narrator taking what he wants without thinking of others ("If it feels good, tastes good, it must be mine"), these attitudes are mocked relentlessly on Extended Play with "Do It All the Time."
 Bachelor also contains the track "LA Devotee," described as "a love letter to Los Angeles," while Extended Play has "Social Climb" and "Choke," both of which contain some rather biting remarks on the city ("Come break some hearts now, tear them out/File in for amusements with the crowd," "Oh, you clever little things/The sycophantic teens, And money always talks/To the idiot savants).
 On another note, the aforementioned Bachelor tracks reference alcohol in the context of celebrating with champagne, getting blackout drunk at a party, and "vintage wine" related to a luxurious lifestyle, while Extended Play's track "Absinthe" associates alcohol with drinking to horrifying excess ("I hear voices/I see visions/These spirits/Are your prison").

-- The Stoic: In many music video appearances, Ryan is played as the more deadpan of the two (relatively speaking, anyway, as Dallon has his own form of expressive seriousness).
+- The Stoic: In many music video appearances, Ryan is played as the more deadpan of the two, as Dallon has his own form of expressive seriousness).
 If he's doing anything in the video at all, he'll do it with a completely expressionless face.

 - Take That!:

-- "Do It All The Time" is a sarcastic number about individuals who follow the mindset of doing whatever they want without paying mind to the consequences, and more specifically about songs that encourage such behaviour.We're taking over the world
+- "Do It All The Time" is a sarcastic number about individuals who follow (and endorse through their music) the mindset of doing whatever they want without paying mind to the consequences, justifying themselves by saying that... well, they do it all the time.We're taking over the world

 One kiss at a time